chelseapae/Algorithms-Data-Structures/README.md

 The problem and solution are both contained in one file.

-I solve majority of the problems in multiple ways, primarily to improve on space and/or time complexity.
+Whenever there was room for improvement on either space and/or time complexity, I solved the problems in multiple ways in the same file.